Community Heat

 fuzzy model image

-Fuzzy modeling involves transforming each characteristic in the model from its absolute value range, such as raw population count, to its fuzzy value range, such as Falsest to Truest for the proposition "population is high."
-Propositions regarding relationships between characteristics are then combined within a model to get to progressively higher-order propositions and eventually contribute toward the model’s overall conclusion, for example, "heat-health risk is high."
+Fuzzy modeling involves transforming each characteristic in the model from its absolute value range, such as raw population count, to its fuzzy value range, such as Falsest to Truest for the proposition "tree cover is low."
+Propositions regarding relationships between characteristics are then combined within a model to get to progressively higher-order propositions and eventually contribute toward overall scores, for example, "more trees are recommended."

 Learn more about fuzzy modeling.